Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Snapshot-QAOA

 \subsection{Description of Snapshot-QAOA}

-Given a (quantum) Hamiltonian $H = c_0H_0+c_1H_1$ satisfying the properties in Section \ref{sec:general_hamiltonian_structure}, we now present a variant of QAOA, which we call Snapshot-QAOA, that aims to find the ground state of $H$.
+Given a (quantum) Hamiltonian $H = c_0H_0+c_1H_1$ satisfying the properties in Sec.~\ref{sec:general_hamiltonian_structure}, we now present a variant of QAOA, which we call Snapshot-QAOA, that aims to find the ground state of $H$.
 In Snapshot-QAOA with $p$ steps, given a parameter $T>0$, we construct the state

-where each of the $\gamma_k$'s and $\beta_k$'s are $T$-dependent values that are chosen in a specific way (that we will describe momentarily), and $\ket{\psi_0}$ is the ground state of $H_0$.
-Observe that unlike standard QAOA, the phase-separating Hamiltonian $H_1$ is \emph{not} equal to the Hamiltonian $H$ whose ground-state we wish to find.
+where each of the $\gamma_k$'s and $\beta_k$'s are $T$-dependent values that are chosen in a specific way (which we describe in later sections), and $\ket{\psi_0}$ is the ground state of $H_0$.
+Observe that the above circuit is equivalent to the standard QAOA circuit with ``mixer" $H_0$ and ``phase separator" $H_1$; however, unlike standard QAOA, the phase-separating Hamiltonian $H_1$ is \emph{not} equal to the Hamiltonian $H$ whose ground state we wish to find (and thus the optimal variational parameters $\vec{\gamma}$ and $\vec{\beta}$ will be different).

 In standard QAOA, by choosing $\beta_k = \frac{T}{p} \cdot (1-k/p)$ and $\gamma_k = \frac{T}{p} \cdot (k/p)$, one can show that QAOA is equivalent to a Trotterization of a linear annealing schedule with total anneal time of $T$; a brief derivation of these formulas for $\gamma_k$ and $\beta_k$ can be found in Sack et al.'s work \cite{QA_initialization_of_QAOA}.
 Since $\hat{H} = \mathcal{H}_T(\tau)$, the derivation can be modified to find a choice of $(\vec{\gamma},\vec{\beta})$ that causes Snapshot-QAOA to become a Trotterized version of a \emph{partial} annealing process running from $t=0$ to $t=\tau$ of the time-dependent Hamiltonian $\mathcal{H}_T(t)$: